coodesh/design-challenge-20240522/README.md

 5. Prepare a list of questions, doubts, suggestions for improvements and feedbacks (if you have one).

 ## Support

-Use our slack channel: http://bit.ly/32CuOMy to ask questions about the process or send an email to contato@coodesh.com.
+Use [our community](https://coodesh.com/developers#community) to ask questions about the process or send an email to contato@coodesh.com.